testfairy/docs/docs/062_Security/021_End_to_End_Data_Encryption.md

 #### Using in iOS

-Enable end-to-end encryption for your iOS apps by calling `setPublicKey` before calling the `begin` method.
+Enable end-to-end encryption for your iOS apps by calling `setEncryptionKey` before calling the `begin` method.

 ```
 [TestFairy setEncryptionKey:@"<BASE64 OF PUBLIC KEY>"];